Open-Climate-Resilience-Policies/OCRP/_policies/circular-construction-model.md

 #### Data Governance
 * Passports shall be stored in a city-approved digital registry.
 * Data must be accessible to future owners and authorized professionals.
-* Formats should be open and machine-readable where feasible.
+* Formats must be open and machine-readable.
+If a proprietary format is unavoidable, the applicant shall provide a conversion plan and reader access instructions.
 * Minimum retention period: **50 years**.

 ---